done1892/Square-Images-Colorization/README.md

 ## PROJECT ROADMAP

 The first part of this project consists of "data acquisition" regarding images of cities squares.
 To this intend a script to scrape images from google image has been developed.
-Furthermore, instagram-scraper has been used to get more data and search them by the hashtag.
+Furthermore, [Instagram-Scraper](https://github.com/rarcega/instagram-scraper) has been used to get more data and search them by the hashtag.
-<a href="#" class="button">Instagram Scraper (https://github.com/rarcega/instagram-scraper)</a>